openUC2/openCM2_hardware/README.md

 ### 1.3 Add another stepper motor
 In the current setup each motor is powered by its own ESP32.
 To add a second and a third motor, the new ESP32s need to be flahed as before with one __important distinction__:
-The line
+The lines
 ```
-std::string COMPONENT = "OCM21";
+std::string COMPONENT = "OCM2X";
+//std::string COMPONENT = "OCM2Y";
+//std::string COMPONENT = "OCM2Z";

 ```
-Needs to be changed to tell the ESP32 to which signal it should listen.
-That means the `x` motor gets the component name `OCM21`, while the `y` motor gets the name `OCM22` and the `z` motor gets `OCM23`.
+needs to be changed to tell the ESP32 to which signal it should listen.
+That means the `x` motor gets the component name `OCM2X`, while the `y` motor gets the name `OCM2Y` and the `z` motor gets `OCM2Z`.
+Thus, you need to choose the lines (by commenting them) such that the correspnding `COMPONENT` name is left.